gl-inet/docs3.x/docs/app/openvpn.md

 # OpenVPN

-GL.iNet routers have pre-installed OpenVPN server and client.
+OpenVPN is an open-source VPN protocol that makes use of virtual private network (VPN) techniques to establish safe site-to-site or point-to-point connections.

----
+GL.iNet routers have pre-installed OpenVPN Client and Server.

 ## OpenVPN Client